 Should SaaS teams stop running NPS entirely?

-What is the fastest alternative to implement?
+What's the fastest NPS alternative to set up?

 What should teams do with open-ended responses?

-Where Audyr fits
+How Audyr fits